PitilessPeanut/IncludeDB/README.md

 _**Attention** This code is not yet production-ready!
 Proceed accordingly!_

 Configuration:
 More options, such as setting a different malloc()/free() are available.
-Take a look inside *nanopulsedb.h*
+Take a look inside *includedb.h*
 ```
 // Chunk size is 256 by default.
 This is the MINIMUM size
 // a key/value pair is going to take up.
 To set a custom value: